Hazard Analysis and Critical Control Points (HACCP) Certificate Training courses:

 HACCP is for anyone making a USDA/FSIS inspected product or who has a 3rd party inspection that requires a HACCP Plan and HACCP trained individual to implement the HACCP Plan; as a prerequisite course for those who plan to later take a Preventive Controls for Human Food course, or for individuals who just want to learn more about Food Processing – Food Safety and Good Manufacturing Practices.

-Costs: $695.
+Costs: See table at top of page for pricing.
 This include course materials and supporting documentation to students and a Rutgers certificate of participation with Gold Seal from the International HACCP Alliance.
 Although necessary materials are presented online, early registration is encouraged as course materials are shipped.

 Participants in the training program are encouraged to register as soon as possible, as class-size is limited and seats are reserved only after payment is received.